New video interview series, Solutionary Perspectives.

 Some of our podcast’s big ideas are now part of the national conversation.
 Just three examples:

-1. In 2007, we hosted two Health Care for All or ‘single payer’ Conversations before it became a hot topic.
+- In 2007, we hosted two Health Care for All conversations before it became a hot topic.

-2. In 2011 and 2012 we conducted two Conversations on free public higher education with outstanding stakeholder panelists.
+- In 2011 and 2012, two Conversations on free public higher education with outstanding stakeholder panelists.

-3. In 2013, we were honored to host Conversations on restorative justice and healing with a much-needed twist, those most impacted in charge: family and youth-led Youth Justice Reinvestment.
+- In 2013, we hosted Conversations on restorative justice and healing with a much-needed twist: those most impacted in charge. family and youth-led Youth Justice Reinvestment.

-In 2007, we held a Progressive Cabinet Summit in Atlanta at the first ever U.S. Social Forum, with over 40 of our Progressive Cabinet nominees. (above photo features Tom Goldtooth, Steve Cobble, Luis Cuevas, Holly Sklar and others.)
-Adrienne Marie Brown was our kind facilitator, and Spanish translation was offered.
+In 2007, we held a Progressive Cabinet Summit, with over 40 of our Progressive Cabinet nominees. (above photo features Tom Goldtooth, Steve Cobble, Luis Cuevas, Holly Sklar and others.)
+Adrienne Marie Brown was our facilitator, and Spanish translation was offered.
 Here’s a video report by Liberty News TV, our event brochure, our press release, announcement article, and my follow-up article.

 Progressive Cabinet Nominee for Secretary of Peace and Secretary of Education, Howard Zinn even endorsed our Summit